riddhimagare/Droame-Admin-Customer-Management-Portal/README.md

       1. app.py is a single main file.

-      2. In that all the requird CURD opration are done and all the required functionality are done.
+      2. In that all the required CURD opration are done and all the required functionality are done.

 - droame.sql

       1. droame.sql consisit of database. all the required data in stored into that sql file.

+- config.json

+      1. In config file, all the information about database such as name of database, password, and all required information stored in that.